 New research and a new support wiki

-By NYU HPC Support Team
+By the NYU HPC Support Team

 Using NYU’s High Performance Computing service (NYU HPC) got easier this semester when ITS released the new NYU HPC support wiki on January 25.
 In an easily navigated format, this new wiki offers expanded information about the resources of the NYU HPC service, and how to use them—information that will help researchers whether they are currently using the service, just getting started, or considering using high performance resources in their research.